Jboghaert/proj-goto-1/README.md

 This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes and visually counting these until the desired position is reached.

-# Implementation prerequisites
+# Implementation
 The scripts within the GOTO-1 project are written for the 2019 Duckietown (AMOD) class at ETH Zürich.
 The entire project is based on a ROS-template providing a boilerplate repository for developing ROS-based software in Duckietown, to be found [here](https://github.com/duckietown/template-ros).

 Running the project should be implemented in the existing framework of `indefinite_navigation`, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html) with the default rosgraph to be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/indefinite_navigation_default_rosgraph.png).
 This framework allows us to comply with the Duckietown traffic rules, lane following and the necessary task prioritization of incoming commands.
 The implementation of the GOTO-1 project requires some changes to be made within the indefinite navigation framework, which are outlined in the next sections.

-## Prerequisites and assumptions
+## 1. Prerequisites and assumptions
 The GOTO-1 package assumes the following assumptions within the Duckietown environment set-up:
 - DT map as hardcoded in `path_planning_class`,
 - no other AT's present as the ones hardcoded in `path_planning_class`,